KaylaSmart/Bamazon/README.md

 # Bamazon
 A Prime Web Store Application

-# Project Title

-One Paragraph of project description goes here

 ## Getting Started

-The Bamazon CLI applicatiomn was designed to emulate a webstore , where the user can view the inventory, prices, stocks and succesfully copete a pishchar
+The Bamazon CLI application was designed to emulate a webstore , where the user can view the inventory, prices,  and current stock , the user can then succesfully complete a purchase from the store

 ### What You WIl Need  ( Installing)